mainmatter/mainmatter.com/src/posts/2023-01-17-using-rust-crates-in-elixir.md

 Turns out - there’s not a whole lot of additional stuff we need to do in order to comfortably use crates inside Elixir projects.

+[https://github.com/rusterlium/rustler](Rustler) is a library for writing [https://www.erlang.org/doc/tutorial/nif.html](Erlang NIFs) in a very easy and straightforward way.

 There are about 2 things we need to keep in mind and take care of: